Gingercapo/basketballWorld/README.md

 # basketballWorld
-#Analyzing the following Statistics of the NBA players
+#Analyzing the NBA players performance using the following:

  - FieldGoalAttempts
  - FieldGoals